 7. What content is most popular with email subscribers?

-This widget the different pages of your website that people have landed on from your email campaigns, ranked by the number of sessions.
+This widget indicates the different pages of your website that people have landed on from your email campaigns, ranked by the number of sessions.

 8. Where are my subscribers located?